 But which bed-in-a-box mattress is the right one for you?
 Below, we’ve outlined who might prefer each brand.

 - People who like a classic memory foam feel

 The Allswell and Purple mattresses look very different at first glance, but they do share some similarities.

-- Both are all-foam and have responsive surfaces.
+- Both have responsive surfaces.